-Call Freephone 0800 988 5560, or 0333 344 5840 if calling from a mobile, or visit selfmanagementuk.org who can I talk to?
+Call 0333 445 840 or visit selfmanagementuk.org

+who can I talk to?

 If you are concerned about anything you have read in this leaflet, it is worth remembering that not all of these risks may apply to you.
 Risks depend on the type and number of seizures you have, and how they affect you.